 The acquisition of Dextra Laboratories in 2009 extended NZP's offering to the market.
 Dextra's primary area of expertise is the design and synthesis of complex carbohydrates and derivatives, with extensive know-how and patents in a number of areas; most notably its blood group antigen products.

 NZP is situated near the city of Palmerston North in the North Island of New Zealand.
-Located in the heart of the country's farming region, the city is home to New Zealand's largest university (Massey University), and the centre for New Zealand's largest Life Sciences and Agricultural Research Institutions (AgResearch, Crop and Food Research, Hort Research, Landcare Research and Fonterra Research).
+Located in the heart of the country's farming region, the city is home to New Zealand's largest university (Massey University), and the centre for New Zealand's largest Life Sciences and Agricultural Research Institutions (AgResearch, Plant and Food Research (formally known as Crop and Food Research), Hort Research, Landcare Research and Fonterra Research).

 Quality And Safety

 Good Manufacturing Practice (GMP) is an integral part of the company's culture and ensures that NZP's products comply with international regulatory requirements.
 Analytical testing is carried out in-house in our well equipped quality control laboratories staffed by a team of chemists and technicians to ensure our high quality products conform to stringent customer specifications.
 As well as holding a Medicines Licence to manufacture specific products, in addition NZP is GMP certified to manufacture a wider range of products according to the New Zealand code of GMP, which is equivalent to the PIC/S guidelines and ICH Q7.

 NZP is also licensed and audited by the New Zealand Ministry of Primary Industries as a biological processing facility for the manufacture of animal-derived products.